GOP Health Plan Has Its Own Financial Stick To Prod People To Buy Insurance

 Why do people allow their insurance to lapse?

-Some consumers, like Sheila Swartz who lives outside Nashville, Tenn., and works as a house cleaner, simply can't afford the premiums.
-She and her husband Don, who has a heart condition, dropped their policy in December after learning monthly premiums were going to increase by about $140 to $530.
+Some consumers, like Sheila Swartz, who lives outside Nashville, Tenn., and works as a house cleaner, simply can't afford the premiums.
+She and her husband, Don, who has a heart condition, dropped their policy in December after learning monthly premiums were going to increase by about $140 to $530.

 "You can't get blood out of a turnip," Swartz said.
 "If you can't afford that premium, you can't afford that premium."